If4x/ShopCalc/README.md

 - Exremely low powerconsumtion (0,65W on average) for maximum runtime
 - Easy to use with any Powerbank or powersupply
 - Runs a local network to be independent of network availability at site
+- No matter what system you're running (iOS, Andriod, Linux, ...) this tool will work for you!
+No need to install apps or so, you just need a browser
+- Keeps track of all sold items for statistical usage
+- Export total sold stock to CSV for statistical usage
+- Option to reset EEPROM save of total sold stock to reset before/after an event so statistics are accurate

 # Setup
 The system is intended to ron on ESP32-Dev.
 It uses onboard components only to minimize the requiered technical sklills to almost zero.